Authors: Dr. Jean-Paul Rodrigue and Dr. Theo Notteboom

-Many products require packaging, special handling, which are bulky or perishable.
+The mobility of freight is cargo-dependent.
+Many bulky or perishable products require packaging and special handling.
 Coal is a commodity that is easier to transport than fruits or fresh flowers as it requires rudimentary storage facilities and can be transshipped using rudimentary equipment.
-Insurance costs are also to be considered and are commonly a function of the value to weight ratio and the risk associated with the movement.
+Insurance costs are also considered and are commonly a function of the value-to-weight ratio and the risk associated with the movement.
 As such, different economic sectors incur different transport costs as they each have their own transport intensity.
-With containerization, the type of product plays little in the transport cost since rates are set per container, but products still need to be loaded or unloaded from the container.
+With containerization, the type of product plays a limited role in the transport cost since rates are set per container, but products still need to be loaded or unloaded from the container.

 c.
 Economies of scale and energy

-The larger the quantities transported, the lower the unit transport cost.
-Economies of scale or the possibilities to apply them are particularly suitable for bulk commodities such as energy (coal, oil), minerals, and grains if they are transported in large quantities.
-A similar trend also applies to container shipping with larger containerships involving lower unit costs.
-For the transportation of passengers economies of scale are salient for public transit systems.
-However, they are limited by the demand as the maximum-sized transport unit that can be assigned on a route cannot exceed the available demand without impairing its profitability.
+The larger the shipment size, the lower the unit transport cost.
+Economies of scale or the possibilities to apply them are particularly suitable for bulk commodities such as energy (coal, oil), minerals, and grains if transported in large quantities.
+A similar trend applies to container shipping, with larger containerships involving lower unit costs.
+For the transportation of passengers, economies of scale are salient for public transit systems.
+However, they are limited by the demand as the maximum-sized transport unit assigned on a route cannot exceed the available demand without impairing its profitability.

 Transport activities are large consumers of energy, especially oil.
 About 60% of all global oil consumption is attributed to transport activities.
 Transport typically accounts for about 25% of all the energy consumption of an economy.
 The costs of several energy-intensive transport modes, such as maritime and air transport, are particularly susceptible to fluctuations in energy prices since energy accounts to close to half their operating costs.